 A second method of security is provided through data scrambling/descrambling.
-This TCP/IP security method protects users' print data as it is sent across the network to the M202/M212 for printing.
+This TCP/IP security method protects users' print data as it is sent across the network to the M208 for printing.
 A binary is provided on the host, npscramble, which scrambles the print job.
-Then the job reaches the Print Server, it is descrambled for printing.
+Then when it reaches the Print Server, the job is descrambled for printing.

 Note This scrambling method will protect against casual viewing with network analyzers.
 However, it is not encrypted and cannot be considered safe from cryptographic attack.
 To utilize this feature, you need to:

-- 1 Look into the npscramble.c source code for a variable called SR_KEY.
-This contains a four digit hexadecimal value to be used as the descrambling key on the M202/M212. - 2 Log into the Print Server as root user and set this value as the key.
+- Look into the npscramble.c source code for a variable called SR_KEY.
+This contains a four digit hexadecimal value to be used as the descrambling key on the M208. - 2 Log into the M208 as root user and set this value as the key.
 Enter: